ing_17215_08370

 A single person household, Ontario Disability Support Program

-The results of the 2022 NFB survey continues to show, as in previous years the survey was conducted, that many individuals and families living with lower incomes struggle to pay rent, bills, and purchase enough basic healthy food for themselves and their families.
+The results of the 2023 NFB survey continues to show, as in previous years, that many individuals and families living with lower incomes struggle to pay rent, bills, and purchase enough basic nutritious food for themselves and their families.
 In some cases, it is impossible.

-For more information about the 2022 NFB income scenarios and results visit Health Stats Nutritious Food Basket
+For more information about the 2023 NFB income scenarios and results:

 *Basic needs refers to, for example, transportation, childcare, clothing, phone, personal care items etc.

-When healthy food is unaffordable and people in our community can’t make ends meet, they will cut their food budget to pay for other essential expenses, such as rent and utilities.
+When nutritious food is unaffordable and people in our community can’t make ends meet, they may cut their food budget to pay for other essential expenses.
 Many local families and individuals find themselves experiencing the following:

 • Worrying about running out of food